-Flocks of these Slender Billed Gull’s look like a sprinkling of shiny silver particles in the sky from a distance, reflecting the sunshine.
-They can be then seen splitting into smaller groups scanning the surface of lakes and estuaries for the food.
+Flocks of these Slender-billed Gull look like a sprinkling of shiny silver particles in the sky from a distance, reflecting the sunshine.
+They can be then seen splitting into smaller groups scanning the surface of lakes and estuaries for food.
 They are usually seen skimming the food from the surface of

-They are usually seen skimming the food from the surface of water, they do not dive into the water.
-The typical characteristics are a divinely white colored body, greyish feathers of unique design and a black beak.
+They are usually seen skimming the food from the surface of the water, they do not dive into the water.
+The typical characteristics are a divinely white-colored body, greyish feathers of unique design, and a black beak.
 This bird may be about 8-10 inches long and about 2 feet wide with feathers spread out.

-This Slender billed Gull was captured from the new Patto bridge over Mandovi River at Panjim, Goa.
-It was scanning the water at the river edge circling over repeatedly thus providing eye level view to get a decent image of the bird in-flight
+This image of the gull was captured from the new Patto bridge over Mandovi River at Panjim, Goa.
+It was scanning the water at the river edge circling over repeatedly thus providing an eye-level view to get a decent image of the bird in-flight.

-Recommend you read following travel blog on bird photography & birding in India.
+Recommend you read the following travel blog on bird photography & birding in India.